A2-ai/ghqc/README.md

 ![](man/figures/info_repo_download.png)

-In the case the configuration information repository has already been downloaded to the specified path and their are remote changes to the repository, the user will be warned and provided the option to download the new update.
+In the case the custom configuration repository has already been downloaded to the specified path and their are remote changes to the repository, the user will be warned and provided the option to download the new update.